medialab/minet/docs/cli.md

 There is no way with this command to get the media urls.

 Positional Arguments:
-  value_or_column_name        Single hashtag to process or name of the CSV
+  hashtag_or_hashtag_column   Single hashtag to process or name of the CSV
                               column containing hashtags when using -i/--input.

 Optional Arguments: